ansible/ansible/rst/moduledev.rst

 We are going to use Python here but any language is possible.
 Only File I/O and outputing to standard out are required.
 So, bash, C++, clojure, Python, Ruby, whatever you want is fine.

-It's obvious that you would never really need to build a module to set the system time, the 'command' module could already be used to do this.
-However, it makes for a decent example.
+So, here's an example.
+You would never really need to build a module to set the system time, the 'command' module could already be used to do this.
+Though we're going to make one.

 Reading the modules that come with ansible (linked above) is a great way to learn how to write modules.
 Keep in mind, though, that some modules in ansible's source tree are internalisms, so look at `service` or `yum`, and don't stare too close into things like `async_wrapper` or